 Baptism is always based on faith.
 Infant baptisms are based on the faith of the parent(s).
 The Roman Catholic Church requires that for an infant to be baptized there must be the "founded hope that the infant will be brought up in the Catholic religion."
 In practical terms, this means that at least one parent must be a practicing Catholic and have the intention of raising the child in the faith.

 Further, new families/parishioners must be active in the parish for four months or otherwise obtain a letter from their previous pastor stating that they were active in the faith in their former parish before beginning sacramental preparation at St. Maria Goretti.

 Infant baptism is for children under the age of 7 (the age of reason).
 Once the child reaches their seventh birthday they go through the process discussed here, adapted for children.

-All parents wishing to baptize their child must attend a Baptismal Preparation class held on the third Saturday of each month at 10am in the Parish Office area.
+All parents wishing to baptize their child must attend Pre-Jordan (a Baptismal Preparation class) held on the third Saturday of each month at 10am in the Parish Office area.
 You only need to attend one class.
 No RSVPs need.
 You can just show up!
 Godparents are encouraged to attend as well.
-Parents who have been through the Baptism class at St. Maria Goretti within the past five years may be excused from attendance but need to visit the Parish Office to register for a baptismal date.
+Parents who have been through Pre-Jordan at St. Maria Goretti within the past five years may be excused from attendance but need to visit the Parish Office to register for a baptismal date.
 If it's been 5 years or more since you attended the Pre-Jordan class, please check with the Pastor about baptismal requirements.

 There are to be one or two sponsors.
 If two sponsors, one should be male and the other female).
 At least one sponsor must be: